deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/lambda_eigen.png)

 You might also say that eigenvectors are axes along which linear transformation acts, stretching or compressing input vectors.
-They are the lines of change that represent the action of the larger matrix.
+They are the lines of change that represent the action of the larger matrix, the very "line" in linear transformation.

 Notice we’re using the plural – axes and lines.
 Just as a German may have a Volkswagen for grocery shopping, a Mercedes for business travel, and a Porsche for joy rides (each serving a distinct purpose), square matrices can have as many eigenvectors as they have dimensions; i.e. a 2 x 2 matrix could have two eigenvectors, a 3 x 3 matrix three, and an n x n matrix could have n eigenvectors, each one representing its line of action in one dimension.[1](#ref)